(P.S. this photo is of Elizabeth training a gelding in Penang, Malaysia)

 FIRE is a general goal to focus effort on building assets and passive income rather than falling into the standard spend-all-you-earn lifestyle once you have the basics covered.
 It's a confusing term as people in the FIRE community don't want to actually retire, it's about having the ability to work on new businesses and projects that may not pay off immediately.
 It's most definitely true that not all people can try this, but it's also true that one's choices make this goal easier or harder especially for many people in the global north where we both grew up.

 Our spending for a moderate lifestyle for a month in Kochi India, for example, would be less than minimum wage living in the UK....and still allow us to save or invest the difference.
 We own very few things as well!
-One big way we substantially differ with the FIRE community however, is that we really aren't interested in working hard in any particular job 24/7 to invest in index funds for years and years earning a few percent on that investment - living as a means to an end and hoping it's all worth it one day.
-We seek to do things we enjoy and that means starting businesses and travel, with the hope that this work will result in much larger payoffs than the "4% rule".
+One big way we substantially differ with the FIRE community however, is that we really aren't interested in working ridiculously hard in any particular job 24/7 to invest in index funds for years and years earning a few percent on that investment - living as a means to an end and hoping it's all worth it one day.
+We seek to do things we enjoy and that means starting businesses, property and travel, with the hope that this work will result in much larger payoffs than the "4% rule".

 The utilitarian side is connected: it's how we think and live our lives.
 What is the highest standard of living we can achieve with the least spending or work?
 We are constantly assessing our actions and decisions in work or leisure in order to find the pareto efficient point (we both studied economics!).
 Sounds a little privileged?
 Well we are always ready to cut our living standard, rather than opt to fill every moment with work to pay for the luxuries of life (or a car to match the neighbour's).
 Most people we meet are surprised how little we spend.
 Living around the world for 4 years, and in Madrid for 2 years, was all at a far lower cost than in our native UK/London.
 This sort of constant analysis of ourselves, our decisions and our lives is with us in every day life too.
 Even down to "Wow this biscuit is nice...but why?
 What about it makes it so?".
-This may seem a little bizarre but we find this focus on the little things makes us remember and appreciate our experiences - being mindful is another word.
+This may seem a little bizarre but we find this focus on the little things makes us remember and appreciate our experiences - being mindful as much as possible is another word.

 Our other interests are centred around inequality and inequality of opportunity hence our study of economic development at university.
 We have great faith in science, engineering and technology to problem-solve wide-scale, and in self-reflection and self-awareness to improve one's own life.
 In terms of less grandiose thinking, our interests include tea (obviously!), travel (obviously!) and photography & horses too.